 Weather at Yeagarup

-The only way to access Yeagarup is with a four wheel drive.
+The only way to access Yeagarup is with a 4WD.
 You have no hope in driving a two wheel drive vehicle in there, so don’t even try!
 The four wheel driving is great, with one of the biggest sand dunes I’ve ever done to try, plenty of beach to enjoy and a number of water crossings.

 Routes in and out

 There are two ways to get into Yeagarup.
 The first has been mentioned above, when you drive passed Lake Yeagarup.
-However, you can also enter by coming down Calcup Hill.
+However, you can also enter by coming down Callcup Hill.

 The dune itself is not actually that steep, but it is long, and gets chopped up very quickly with traffic going up and down it all day long!
 There are 2 main sections to drive up, but you can stop in the middle to let your vehicle cool down (and watch others try and get up!)